Thin Air Press Bag

-Get multiples of this size bag for production work, or as a replacement or addition to your other sizes.
+Get multiple bags for production work, or as a replacement or addition to your other sizes.

 Useful for schools and groups and garage builders and woodworkers who require multiple bags so that more than one project can be made during the same gluing session.
 The kit can be re-used many times, and with a little care and maintenance, can last for hundreds of pressings.